ventus-ag/docs/_docs/quickstarts/Resize-VM.md

 # Resize virtual machines
 ---

-One of the great benefits of Ventus VMs is the ability to change the size of your VM based on the needs for CPU, Network or disk performance.
+One of the great benefits of Ventus VMs is the ability to change the size of your VM based on the needs for CPU, Network, disk or memory requirements.

 **To resize the current instance:**
 - go to Instances page, choose instance, which size you want to change (eg. "Test" which flavor is 1x1)